 Educational Fee Waivers for Teachers and Students

 Timpanogos Cave National Monument is excited to be part of your school's continuing efforts towards excellence.
 The National Park Service has a strong tradition of education and we are proud to promote parks as classrooms.
 To assist local educators with their curriculums, Timpanogos Cave National Monument has a fee waiver program in place for educational or scientific institutions.

 A limited number of educational fee waivers are available for the cave tour season.
-In Spring and Fall educational fee waivers for 72 people per day are available Monday through Friday.
-In June, July, and August 72 educational fee waivers per day are available Monday through Thursday.
-Groups larger than 72 people (students and adults) may choose to divide the group and visit the caves over two days.
+In Spring and Fall educational fee waivers are available Monday through Friday.
+In June and August fee waivers are available Monday through Thursday.
+Due to size limitations, some groups may need to divide and visit the caves over two days.

 Fee Waiver Application Process

 Our educational fee waiver process has changed.
 Applications for fee waivers can be made using the following Google docs link.
 Following submission, your application will be reviewed and you will be contacted.

 The application for fee waivers will be open Nov 5 - Dec 20.

 - All approved and paying groups are required to present completed School Group Organization Form(s), signed Student Conduct Rules form and verify that all chaperones have read the Chaperone Responsibilities form.